Scrum Alliance Code of Ethics

 - The use of mass, unsolicited email (“Spam”) for marketing purposes.

-- The use of “bait and switch” tactics, where a course offering is made, but the course is never provided.
+- The use of “bait and switch” tactics, where a course offering is made, but the course is never provided (except due to circumstances that are not foreseen at the time the course is offered).

 - Engaging in false or deceptive marketing, or making unsupported claims in marketing.